-A Production Order defines the finished good to be produced, the location where production will take place, the date and time of production, and the quantity of components and resources required.
-A Production Order also defines the sequence of operations to be performed and the costs of finished goods.
+A production order defines the finished good to be produced, the shop floor location where production will take place, the date and time of production, and the quantity of components and resources required.
+A production order also defines the sequence of operations to be performed and the costs of finished goods.
 It is a vital part of the production process.

-- Work in Progress – The order is split into Production Runs, and production operations are carried out.
+- Work in Progress – The order is split into production runs, and production operations are carried out.
+Components are consumed when a production operation is started.
 Any finished products output have been received to stock location.

 - Complete – All finished products have been output and received to stock location.